parmegv/leap_doc/docs/platform/tutorials/quick-start.md

 If you prefer, you can initalize each node, one at a time:

-    $ leap node init web1
+    $ leap node init wildebeest
-    $ leap node init couch1
+    $ leap node init cheetah
-    $ leap node init vpn1
+    $ leap node init ostrich

 Deploy the LEAP platform to the nodes
 --------------------

 Now you should deploy the platform recipes to the nodes.
 [Deployment can take a while to run](http://xkcd.com/303/), especially on the first run, as it needs to update the packages on the new machine.

 *Important notes:* currently nodes must be deployed in a certain order.
 The underlying couch database node(s) must be deployed first, and then all other nodes.
 Also you need to configure and deploy all of the couchdb nodes that you plan to use at this time, as currently you cannot add more of them later later ([See](https://leap.se/es/docs/platform/known-issues#CouchDB.Sync)).

-    $ leap deploy couch1
+    $ leap deploy cheetah

 Watch the output for any errors (in red), if everything worked fine, you should now have your first running node.
 If you do have errors, try doing the deploy again.

 However, to deploy our three-node openvpn setup, we need the database and LEAP web application requires a database to run, so let's deploy to the couchdb and openvpn nodes:

-    $ leap deploy web1
+    $ leap deploy wildebeest
-    $ leap deploy vpn1
+    $ leap deploy ostrich

-NOTE: the output from deploying can be quite busy, so we often do them each node one by one.

 What is going on here?
 --------------------------------------------